DHTMLX/gantt-docs/data/desktop/dynamic_loading.md

 As you can see, it's the same JSON as the one used for regular data loading.
 To compare, check the desktop/supported_data_formats.md article.

-The only difference is the *$has_child* property which indicates whether a task will be displayed as a 'leaf' item (without the 'expand' toggle) or as an expandable node:
+The only difference is the **$has_child** property which indicates whether a task will be displayed as a 'leaf' item (without the 'expand' toggle) or as an expandable node:

 - if the *$has_child* property is specified and contains a ['truthy'](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value (a non-zero number, true, a non-empty string, etc.), the item will be displayed with the expand/collapse toggle.
-On expanding the toggle, an ajax request will be sent to the server;
+On expanding the toggle, an Ajax request will be sent to the server;
 - if *$has_child* is not specified or contains a ['falsy'](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value (zero, false, NaN, undefined, empty string, null), the item will be displayed without toggle, as a task which has no child items.